TNDTOPITO/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates an empty file called hello
+script that changes the owner of the file user betty